pulumi/examples/dockerbuild-ts-dbc/README.md

-# Example to build a docker image with Docker Build Cloud (DBC)
+# Example to build a Docker image with Docker Build Cloud (DBC)

 Builds a Docker Image from an NGINX local Dockerfile.
 This template prompts the user for an existing DBC builder.